fish-shop/install-plugin/README.md

           plugins: marcransome/pond
 ```

-:warning: The value provided for the `plugins` input is passed unchanged as an argument to the `install` command of the specified plugin manager.
+The value provided for the `plugins` input is passed _unchanged_ as an argument to the `install` command of the specified plugin manager.
 In most cases this means multiple plugins may be installed at the same time, however this is dependent upon the plugin manager being used.
-Refer to the official documentation for the chosen plugin manager for details (see [Supported plugin managers](#supported-plugin-managers) for a list of supported tools).
+Refer to the official documentation for the chosen plugin manager for details (see [Supported plugin managers](#supported-plugin-managers) for a list of supported tools and links to their respective project repositories).

 The plugin manager will be installed only if not already present.
 If your workflow job contains multiple `install-plugin` actions that use the same plugin manager then only the first action will install the plugin manager.